REDMED-X/OperatorsKit/KIT/EnumShares/README.md

 # EnumShares
-List remote shares and their access level based on a list from your attacker system.
+List shares published across systems in the domain and there access level using a list with predefined hostnames/IP addresses.
 This tool performs a quick TCP/445 check to skip offline hosts and uses stealthy attribute checks to verify access.

 >A valid list with hostnames is considered newline separated.
 Furthermore, the following hostname notations are correct: `database`, `database.example.local`, `10.100.10.1`.